 Sometimes with my scene partner, right before we shoot, we run this scene a few times to figure out the blocking.
 We always do blocking before we shoot.
 Blocking is when we get little marks on the floor that tell us actors were to stand, so we don’t block the other actors light and we are able to effectively tell a great story.

-Technically… Acting Is so technical, it is thought up to be very romantic and glamorous, and there are definitely aspects of that but most of time when you’re on the set it is very technical and incredibly distracting.
+Technically… Acting is so technical, it is thought up to be very romantic and glamorous, and there are definitely aspects of that but most of time when you’re on the set it is very technical and incredibly distracting.
 Which is another reason why memorizing lines doesn’t work because if you’re distracted by somebody moving something you’ll forget your lines.

-Paul Greene: There are many different types directors.
+There are many different types directors.
 My favorite directors are the ones that have studied acting, or used to be actors themselves, because they are able to communicate an idea and what they want using a shared language.

 That is much better for me than a director who is more technical.
 Some directors are trained in school and they know how to direct and get coverage and make the day.
 Other directors are just great at communicating, and those are my favorite.